ezehlivinus/mvc-design-pattern/README.md

 Base `controller, and view` was intentionally not created.
 It will perhaps be created in the future.

 ## Usage
 0. Requirements: `node.js` installed.
-All script are all JS
+All scripts in this project are JS.
+It does not require setting up a server.

 1. After cloning